jayway/cljwordgraph/README.md

             (gather-words "   mary had a\tlittle\n   lamb    "))
         "splits words on whitespace"))

-If in Clooj: `REPL | Evaluate entire file`
+* If in Clooj: `REPL | Evaluate entire file`
-If on command line: Run `lein test`.
+* If on command line: Run `lein test`.

-You should get compile error because the function doesn't exist yet.
+In both cases, you will get a compile error because the function doesn't exist yet.

-Add an empty function `gather-words` in `cljwordgrah.core.clj`.
-You should not get a compile error any more.
+Add an empty function `gather-words` in `src/cljwordgraph/core.clj`:

+    (defn gather-words [s] )

+Now try to compile and test again:

+* If in Clooj: `REPL | Evaluate entire file`.
+Then enter `(run-tests)` in the REPL in the lower right, it Enter.
+* If on command line: Run `lein test`.

-Then make the function split the string into words.
+It should compile, but the tests now fail.
+So, now you should implement `gather-words` to fulfil the test.
+Make the function split the string into words.

 ### Useful functions
 * .split (java.lang.String#split)
 * [seq](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/seq)

-Use (doc <function>) to get brief---but precise---documentation on Clojure functions:
+You can use `(doc <function>)` to get brief---but precise---documentation on Clojure functions:

     user=> (doc seq)
     -------------------------